lewisjluck/CPApp/README.md

 CPApp has one main function: producing DVA receipt of purchase forms for sleep apnoea equipment across a variety of brands including Resmed and Philips Respironics.
 Below is a guide to navigating the web app.

 ### Contracts
 This tab is the main page for producing DVA contracts.
-Following the following steps:
+This is a brief outline of the contract process:
 1. Enter your client name into the appropriate box and it will auto-fill the contract with this client's details.
 This is courtesy of the Coreplus API as found at [Coreplus Developers](https://developers.coreplus.com.au/).

 2. Enter your product by searching through either reference number or key words in its form description.
 Upon click of the suggestion, reference and description will be auto-filled, and if any lots are available, it will prompt you for selection.